feathersjs/docs/hooks/readme.md

 That way you can swap databases or ORMs with minimal application code changes.
 You can also share validations for multiple databases in the same app, across multiple apps, and with your client.
 If hooks weren't completely independent of the service this would be extremely difficult to accomplish.

 If you would like to learn more about the design patterns behind hooks read up on [API service composition with hooks](https://medium.com/all-about-feathersjs/api-service-composition-with-hooks-47af13aa6c01).
-In this chapter we will look at the [usage of hooks](usage.md), some [examples](examples.md) and the [built-in hooks](bundled.md).
+In this chapter we will look at the [usage of hooks](usage.md) and some [commonly used hooks](common.md).

 ## Getting Started